floraaubry/QontrolPanel/.github/BUILDING.md

 ![image](../.assets/build_run.png)

-Be sure to have closed any previous instance of QuickSoundSwitcher, or the new one will refuse to open.
+Be sure to have closed any previous instance of QontrolPanel, or the new one will refuse to open.

 Subsequant builds will be much faster than the initial one.